Jiang Qing: Shanghai

 She returned to Shanghai in March 1935, and entered Diantong Film Company.
 She became famous when featuring in Ibsen's play A Doll's House as Nora.
 She later became an actress in Goddess of Freedom and Scenes of City Life, during which she fell in love with Tang Na, her colleague at Diantong.
 The two began living together in September 1935.
-However, Jiang lied to Tang, claiming her mother was ill, and returned to Tianjin to see Yu Qiwei.
+Jiang nevertheless left him for Tianjin to meet Yu Qiwei, telling Tang that her late mother "had fallen ill in Jinan."
 When Tang discovered the truth, he attempted suicide in Jinan but later reconciled with Jiang and returned with her to Shanghai in July 1935.
 Later they were married in a collective wedding ceremony at Liuhe Pagoda in Hangzhou in April 1936.